-- La Libertad Mine (100% ownership), an open pit gold mine located 110 kilometers due east of Managua, and 32 kilometres northeast of Juigalpa, Nicaragua; - Limon Mine (95% ownership), an open pit and underground gold mine located in northwestern Nicaragua, approximately 100 kilometres northwest of Managua, Nicaragua; - Masbate Mine (ownership as described in "Mineral Properties Masbate Mine" below), an open pit gold mine located near the northern tip of the island of Masbate, 360 kilometres south-east of the capital of Manila, Philippines; - Otjikoto Project (90% ownership), an open pit, and potential underground, gold mine currently under construction, located approximately 300 kilometres north of Windhoek, the capital of Namibia; - Kiaka Project (ownership as described in "Mineral Properties Kiako Project" below), a potential open pit gold mine, located 140 kilometres southeast of Ouagadougou, the capital city of Burkina Faso; and - Gramalote Project (49% ownership), a potential open pit gold mine, located 230 kilometres northwest of Bogota, the capital city of Colombia.
+- Limon Mine (95% ownership), an open pit and underground gold mine located in northwestern Nicaragua, approximately 100 kilometres northwest of Managua, Nicaragua; - Fekola Project (ownership as described in "Mineral Properties Fekola Project" below), a potential open pit gold mine located approximately 40 kilometres south of the city of Kéniéba, Mali; and - Kiaka Project (ownership as described in "Mineral Properties Kiaka Project" below), a potential open pit gold mine located 140 kilometres southeast of Ouagadougou, the capital city of Burkina Faso.

-We hold other exploration assets in Nicaragua, the Philippines, Namibia, Burkina Faso and Colombia as part of our continuing operations.
+We hold other assets in Colombia, Nicaragua, the Philippines, Mali, Namibia, Burkina Faso and Chile as part of our continuing operations.